hiviah/brmdoor_libnfc/README.md

 Test code is also provided to get payment signature (cryptogram) from Visa and Mastercard, but it's not used.

+## Enabling SPI

+Various Raspberry models have different ways of enabling SPI, but you need to do it for NFC reader to work.

+In latest Raspi 4B, you need to edit `/boot/config.txt` and add/uncomment line `dtparam=spi=on`, just loading kernel modules won't work.

+Older models needed some enabling in device tree.
+Cherries on top.

 ### Note on old libfreefare 0.4.x desfire timeouts/deadlocks

 Old libfreefare 0.4.x has infinite timeouts for desfire operations (and others).